ethereumclassic/ethereumclassic.org-redesign-text/education.md

 ### To the Future
 Detractors will tell you that ETC stopped here, that all we have are our principles and nothing else.
 As if principles are cheap.
 This is a misinformed lie at best and a deliberate lie at worst.

 ETC has some of the largest network activity of any blockchain, consistently higher than Bitcoin Cash, and neck-and-neck with Litecoin.
 We have 3 developer teams, all of whom are committed to the long term ETC vision.
 We are in the top-10 in programmer activity (measured by code commits).
-We have numerous sources of funding, and we continue to grow, day-by-day, commit-by-commit, line-by-line of code to create a bullet-proof network.
+We have numerous sources of funding, and we continue to grow, day-by-day, commit-by-commit, line-by-line of code to create a bullet-proof network that anyone can use without fear of reprisal from a highly influential minority.